THE MEDITERRANEAN DIET

 1. Many more cooked vegetables – 3 times daily in large quantities.
 These are needed to alkalinize the body, provide hundreds of nutrients, and they promote deelopment.
 Nutrients are much better absorbed from well-cooked, rather than raw or slightly cooked vegetables.
 The damage due to cooking is minor in comparison.

-2. Few or no salads.
+2. No salads.
 Human beings cannot extract much nutrition from raw vegetables, even if one takes a digestive enzyme.
 Also, raw food is much more yin.
 For more information, please read Raw Foods.

 3. No fruit or fruit juices, or other sweets, for that matter.
 These foods are too yin to be consumed in any quantity.
 Please read Fruit-eating for more information.